confraternities of laymen were common in late medieval Italy and elsewhere

 years immediately following.

-1532 the façade was decorated with sculptural panels likely by the studio
+1532 the façade was finished and decorated with sculptural panels likely by the studio

 of Giovanni Battista da Scarona.
 Between the windows a shallow relief